 17.4.9 Depreciation

-Depreciation on fixed assets is provided on straight-line method, over estimated useful lives, as determined by the management, as mentioned below:
+Depreciation on fixed assets is provided on straight-line method for the complete month of the purchase, over estimated useful lives, as determined by the management, as mentioned below:

 Class of asset